ZJaume/paraphrasing/README.md

 ## Data used in the experiments
 The data that was used to train sentence embeddings was a corpus of free available books crawled from smashwords with the [bookcorpus](https://github.com/soskek/bookcorpus) toolkit.
 For the paraphrase generation, a subsample of the XXXL PPDB lexical and phrasal databases with score higher than 3.8.
 All de data can be downloaded [here](https://mega.nz/#!lJFAQYgB!GxPiVXJZACtgwt_bZyR2otqadjIon27HXs_Hhk-f4pA) and the sentence embedding test data can be downloaded [here](https://mega.nz/#!dQNE0QYb!LcL2dBSTNaXj26b06XgtB-CgHAVff0r0qdKBgSYf45A)

+## Reproducibility
+For the reproducibility of the experiments, the seed that has been used in all the scripts is 333.
+Even so, the complete reproducibility is not guaranteed if the versions are different (specially CUDA and CuDNN versions), also `PYTHONHASHSEED` environtment variable must be set to 333.